Chart Color Schemes

 Duncraig has emerging levels of nearby infrastructure activity, ranking in the 32ndth percentile nationally

-Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
-In total 11 projects have been identified by AreaSearch that are likely to have an impact on the area.
-Key projects include Glengarry Shopping Centre Redevelopment, 57 Marri Road Aged and Dependent Persons Dwellings, Duncraig Senior High School Redevelopment, and Duncraig Adventure Hub, with the list below detailing those likely to be of most relevance.
+Changes to local infrastructure, major developments, and planning schemes significantly impact area performance.
+AreaSearch has identified 14 projects likely to influence the local area.
+Principal developments include the Glengarry Shopping Centre Redevelopment, Duncraig Adventure Hub, 57 Marri Road Aged and Dependent Persons Dwellings, and the Duncraig Senior High School Redevelopment, with the list below highlighting the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.